Liam-Plybon/lvdb_query/README.md

 This program depends on the <a href="https://github.com/kadrlica/local-volume-db">local-volume db python package</a> written by <a href="https://github.com/kadrlica/">Alex Drlica-Wagner</a>.

-Add these lines to your @.bashrc@ file, and activate before starting ipython with @source .bashrc@.
+You must then add the appropriate lines to your @.bashrc@ file in the format:

 <pre>
-export PYTHONPATH=~kadrlica/software/local-volume-db:$PYTHONPATH
+source PYTHONPATH=~/your_directory/local-volume-db:$PYTHONPATH
 </pre>

 ### Development updates ###